 Durkheim observed that suicide rates among Protestants were higher than those among Catholics, attributing this to certain social characteristics of Catholic societies that provided more support mechanisms.

-The act of suicide, thus, concluded Durkheim, could no longer be viewed as a personal act, but rather needed to seen as a social fact, because it was now a characteristic of an entire society.
+The act of suicide, thus, concluded Durkheim, could no longer be viewed as a personal act, but rather needed to seen as a social fact because it was now a characteristic of an entire society.

-Durkeheim belonged to a conservative family of French Jews and was raised in a religious household towards the end of the 19th century.
+Durkheim belonged to a conservative family of French Jews and was raised in a religious household towards the end of the 19th century.
 This was a time of immense and drastic social change, and Durkheim became interested in investigating how societies (such as his own French Jewish community) held on to traditions in the face of overwhelming forces of modernity.

 Durkheim concluded that this is possible because certain phenomena occur not at the level of the individual, but at the level of the collectivity.
-Sociology, Durkehim insisted, was the study of social institutions, and needed to rise above any focus on the individual if it was to make a meaningful contribution.
+Sociology, Durkheim insisted, was the study of social institutions, and needed to rise above any focus on the individual if it was to make a meaningful contribution.

 Durkheim, É. (1982) The Rules of Sociological Method Free Press. (first published.
 1895).